mechevarria/hxe_angular/README.md

 > `docker-run.sh`

 ## Further help

+To learn more about SAP HANA development capabilities, go to [developers.sap.com](https://developers.sap.com/)

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).